Succession crisis (Latter Day Saints): Theoretical successors

-Following Smith's murder, it was not immediately clear to Latter Day Saints who would lead the Church of Christ.
+Following Smith's murder, it was not immediately clear to the Latter Day Saints who would lead the church going forward.

 Hyrum Smith

-Contemporary statements of church leaders indicate that had Smith's brother, Hyrum, survived, he would have been the successor.
+Contemporary statements by church leaders indicate that had the prophet's brother, Hyrum Smith, survived, he would have been the successor.
 Hyrum had been ordained Assistant President and Presiding Patriarch of the church, and the successor of Oliver Cowdery, who had been excommunicated.
-Hyrum, however, was killed in Carthage, Illinois, with Joseph.
+Hyrum, however, was killed in Carthage, Illinois, alongside Joseph.
 Regarding Hyrum, Brigham Young stated: